Lorelai-anne/Lorelai-anne/README.md

 <br>
 <p align="center"><samp>
 Hello!
 I'm Lorelai Davis, a college student at Virginia Commonqealth University currently studying Computer Science.
-I started learning Computer Science fall of 2022.
+I've been learning Java since Fall 2022, soon moving onto C in the fall.
+I'm currently trying to teach myself basic html and C++!
 <samp>
-<p align="center"><samp>I'm excited to learn more about the subfields of Computer Science and other programming languages!
+<p align="center"><samp>I'm excited to learn more about the different ways you can go with a computer science degree!
+I've been interested in User experience and interfaces along with artificial intelligence!
 <br>
 <br>
 <h1> </h1>